New Updates to Companies House Identity Verification Requirements

 Companies House is the UK registrar that keeps the public register of companies’ corporate members and runs online filing services for confirmation statements.
 As of November 2025, stronger identity verification protocols became a legal requirement for all UK company directors and People with Significant Control (PSCs) for existing and new companies.

-People must either successfully verify via GOV.UK one login or through an Authorised Corporate Service Provider (ASCP).
+People must either successfully verify via GOV.UK one login or through an Authorised Corporate Service Provider (ACSP).
 They must do this using documents, to ensure a safer register of existing individual members to tackle anti-money laundering or identity fraud.
 An ACSP acts as a business entity that can verify people on a client’s behalf.
 That means there needs to be some additional company time and resources that go beyond just checking an ID.

 Companies House Identity Verification Journey